Gomshall station – Abinger Hammer – Abinger Common – Friday Street – Leith Hill – Coldharbour – Holmwood station

 From windswept commons below the North Downs escarpment, this walk climbs gently through beautiful villages, past ancient farms and through verdant woodland to Leith Hill, one of the highest points in south-east England, with a stunning 360-degree panorama from its viewing tower.

-Important note: this walk cannot currently be done on a Sunday due to the Dorking-Horsham line on which Holmwood is situated having only a Monday-Saturday service.
-There is unfortunately no alternative bus service available on a Sunday.
+Important note: this walk cannot currently be done wholly by train on a Sunday due to the Dorking-Horsham line on which Holmwood is situated having only a Monday-Saturday service.
+See ‘Getting home’ below for details of alternative bus services.

 Length: 9 ¼ miles (15 km)

 Underfoot: Generally dry upland paths and minor roads throughout much of the route, though there are a number of short stretches of bridleway that will be muddy after wet weather.

 Terrain: Despite climbing to one of the highest points in the region, the ascent is incredibly gentle, albeit lengthy.
 There are, however, a number of steep descents both before and after Leith Hill.

 Maps: 1:50,000 Landranger 187 Dorking & Reigate; 1:25,000 Explorer 145 Guildford & Farnham and 146 Dorking, Box Hill & Reigate.

 Getting there: Gomshall is a minor station on the cross-country North Downs line with a Great Western train every 2 hours in either direction, so it is necessary to plan your journey in advance.
 You can either travel via Redhill or via Guildford.